specsolutions/specsync-for-tfs-documentation/installation/dotnet-core-tool.md

 dotnet tool install SpecSync.AzureDevOps
 ```

+{% hint style="warning" %}
+In case there is a custom NuGet source configured in your organization that does not mirror SpecSync packages, you might receive an error.
+In that case specifying the NuGet package source might help.

+You can specify the package source by adding the `--add-source  https://api.nuget.org/v3/index.json --ignore-failed-sources` command line options to the command.
+For further solutions for this problem, please check the [Troubleshooting guide](../contact/troubleshooting.md#nuget-package-not-found)
+{% endhint %}

 ### Step 3: Verify installation

 SpecSync is ready to run using the `dotnet specsync` command.
 You can test the installation by checking the installed SpecSync version.